Kailexi/Maze_Solver/README.md

 ## Project Overview

-This project is an overbiew of stuff learned, thorough semester 4 and brings some knowledge of algorithms and Unreal Engine together.
+This project is an overview of stuff learned, thorough semester 4 and brings some knowledge of algorithms and Unreal Engine together.

 ---